Biblical Univocality

 Biblical univocality is one of the most distorting dogmas imposed on the Bible.
 Assuming the Bible speaks with one consistent and unified voice leads people to ignore and reinterpret what the original authors intended.

-• Some contradictions in the Bible are obscured by translation from the original language.
+- Some contradictions in the Bible are obscured by translation from the original language.
 For example, the original Hebrew in the books of Genesis and Exodus shows a direct contradiction about whether Abraham and others knew God by the name YHWH (Yahweh).
-Genesis says yes, Exodus says no.
+Genesis says yes, but Exodus says no.